CandyFace/GameProgrammingPatternTOC/README.md

 This repository is a meant to be a guide to generate a table fo content for the book GameProgrammingPatterns.

-The repo does NOT contain the book itself, either compile it yourself through the authors repository and convert it to a pdf or buy the book from the authors website below [here](#requirements)
+The repo does NOT contain the book itself, either compile it yourself through the authors repository and convert it to a pdf or buy the book from the authors website [below](#requirements)

 I usually like to read on my e-ink tablet but after purchasing the book as pdf I noticed that it didn't contain a table of content, I therefore went on to see what it would take (if possible at all) to add it to an existing pdf..